Vijay6383/Hand-Sign-Detection-using-OpenCV/README.md

-# Hand Sign Detection App using OpenCv, RandomForest and Streamlit
+# Real-Time Hand Sign Detection App using OpenCv, RandomForest and Streamlit

 This project is a real-time **hand sign recognition system** that uses a **Random Forest classifier** trained on custom hand gesture images (0-9).
 It uses **OpenCV** and **MediaPipe** for hand landmark detection and **HOG (Histogram of Oriented Gradients)** for feature extraction.
 The model is deployed using **Streamlit**, providing a simple, webcam-based interface to recognize hand signs and display the corresponding digit.